smarques/Mano/README.txt

 This could be used to create a virtual instrument interface, that uses the two hands to control different sound parameters.

+There is two versions, in respective folders

+ManoClassification  helps training a supervised learning system in wekinator, and allows you to set classes from your sketch.

+ManoRegression is for training continous outputs.

+The max folder includes a max mso patch.
+It currently listens to OSC on 12001 for incoming data but that's easily changed.

 Possible improvements: add more features (hand palm distance), detect gestures

 How to compile: You need to have processing 3 installed, with the following Processing libraries: